-Daycares can have different target markets, but most often they market to families with parents who work and who have young children.
-Daycare services care for the children during times when the parents aren’t available to, usually during the common working hours of the weekdays.
+A daycare center can have different target markets, but they often market to families with parents who work and who have young children.
+Daycare services care for the children during times when the parents aren’t available, usually during the common working hours of the weekdays.

 Daycares can specialize and market to specific audiences, too.
-A daycare with an integrated early education program might market to parents who can afford to pay higher prices and who want their children to be prepared for when they go to school.
-Daycares that offer special before and after-school programs may market to parents who have older children and who need partial coverage because of long working hours.
-Some daycares with special care rates or discounts may market to parents who can’t afford traditional daycare programs and those rely on state subsidized vouchers and the USDA food program.
+A daycare with an integrated early education program might market to parents who can afford to pay higher prices and want their children to be prepared for when they go to school.
+Daycares that offer special before and after-school programs may market to parents who have older children and need partial coverage because of long working hours.
+Some daycares with special care rates or discounts may market to parents who can’t afford traditional daycare programs and rely on state-subsidized vouchers and the USDA food program.

 Skills, experience, and education useful in running a daycare

-It’s possible to start a daycare without a business degree, but there are certain skills and experience that will increase the business’ chances of being successful.
+It’s possible to start a daycare without a business degree, but certain skills and experience will increase the business’ chances of being successful.

 Childcare experience.
 Previous experience caring for children is a must for any daycare provider.
 Business owners who have childcare experience will be prepared for the challenges of this industry and will also be able to identify and provide quality childcare.